ValentineNekNek/Flower_shop_pp1/README.md

   - The "About Us" section of our website is intended to provide you with a brief but informative overview of our business.
 Here, you will find information about our company's history, values, and future.

-  - By sharing this information with you, we hope to build trust and establish a strong connection between our business and our clients.
+  - By sharing this information with reader, we hope to build trust and establish a strong connection between our business and our clients.

 ![Alt text](assets/image-for-readme/about%20us%20section.png)